inaimathi/langnostic/drafts/house-performance.md

 ~/quicklisp/local-projects/house $
 ```

 So that's a decent start.
-Out of the gate, according to [this](https://github.com/fukamachi/woo/blob/master/benchmark.md#benchmarks), `house` outperforms `tornado` (unless running in `pypy`), `wookie` and `hunchentoot` in terms of requests/second[^alternatively-of-course].
-Which is not bad for a server that had no intention whatsoever of performing at all well.
+Out of the gate, according to [this](https://github.com/fukamachi/woo/blob/master/benchmark.md#benchmarks), `house` outperforms `tornado` (unless running in `pypy`), `wookie` and `hunchentoot` in terms of requests/second[^alternatively-of-course] on a single thread.
+Which is not bad for a server that had no intention whatsoever of outperforming anything.

 [^alternatively-of-course]: Alternatively, the hardware I'm testing on is so much better than that of the initial benchmark that it annihilates all losses.
-Although it doesn't seem like it, based on the environment readout.
+Although it doesn't seem like it, based on the environment readout found on that benchmark page.
 They've got about half the memory that I do, but more CPU, and this doesn't seem like it would be a memory-bound operation given that my memory use barely registers the benchmark according to `htop`.
-Anyhow, given that I've been assuming that `house` is the cheap-seat web-server for Common Lisp, usable only because it's the only one written without calling into FFI code, I'm pleasantly surprised to find that it also runs decently well.
+Anyhow, given that I've been assuming that `house` is the cheap-seat web-server for Common Lisp, usable only because it's the only one written without calling into FFI code, I'm pleasantly surprised to find that it also runs decently quickly.

 That's all well and good, but it's not really what I'm interested in.
 Enhance!